longbridgeapp/gorm-sharding/README.md

 - Non-intrusive design.
 Load the plugin, specify the config, and all done.
 - Lighting-fast.
 No network based middlewares, as fast as Go.
 - Multiple database support.
 PostgreSQL tested, MySQL and SQLite is coming.
+- Allows you custom the Primary Key generator (Sequence, UUID, Snowflake ...).

 ## Install